 If you can show that you did not actually have a deadly weapon when the alleged violation occurred, you are not guilty under California PC 417.
 You may have held an item that was confused for a deadly weapon or had no weapon at all.

 Complete a Free Case Evaluation form now

 Talk to a Los Angeles Brandishing a Weapon Lawyer for Free

 Most brandishing cases did not start with criminal intent.
-You may have ben responding to a threat, or you may not have intended to brandish the weapon at all.
+You may have been responding to a threat, or you may not have intended to brandish the weapon at all.
 Don’t let one bad moment ruin your life.
-The Simmrin Law Group will give you a FREE consultation—and give you the defense you deserve.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+The Simmrin Law Group is here to help those who have been accused.

 Contact us by filling out our online contact form or giving us a call.
 We offer free, no-obligation consultations.
 One of our brandishing a weapon or firearm defense lawyers in Los Angeles will review your case and advise you of your options.